Asian Ramen Noodle Salad with Chicken

 - Add a can of drained mandarin oranges if you’d like some sweet juicy fruit in your salad.

 - This Ramen noodle salad is delicious cold or at room temperature.
 But don’t leave it out longer than two hours, especially on a hot day, unless you’re serving sans chicken.
-The FDA warns against leaving food with protein sources or perishable ingredients unrefrigerated too long.
+The FDA warns against leaving food with protein sources or perishable ingredients unrefrigerated for too long.

-- Alternatively, refrigerate a couple hours (and up to 8 hours) before serving.
+- Alternatively, refrigerate a couple of hours (and up to 8 hours) before serving.
 The cabbage will wilt and the noodles will soften.

 - Broccoli Salad with Bacon and Dried Cherries– the best version of the quintessential picnic salad